-- 5.41 The Essex Design Guide requires a minimum of 25m distance between the backs of houses to provide acceptable privacy distancing.
+- 5.42 The Essex Design Guide requires a minimum of 25m distance between the backs of houses to provide acceptable privacy distancing.
 Where the backs of houses are at more than 30 degrees to one another this separation may be reduced to 15m from the nearest corner.
-This is complied with across the majority of the development, although there are some instances whereby corner plot properties do not provide the 15m separation.
+This is complied with across the majority of the development although there are instances whereby corner plot properties do not provide the 15m separation.
 However, in these instances the potential overlooking from first floor rear windows would be from bedroom or bathroom windows where limited time is spent.
-It is not considered reasonable to refuse the application due to the lack of strict compliance with this criterion.
-The Essex Design Guide, as referred to in policy CP1 of the Core Strategy, should help provide guidance without being overly prescriptive. - 5.42 The 45 degree angle is used to assess impact of overshadowing from proposed two storey rear extensions, but is also a useful guide to assess overshadowing on new developments; in this case the rule would not be breached across the majority of the development.
-It would be breached by a plot to the north eastern corner, but due to the size of the neighbouring plot's garden area it is not considered that such an impact would be sufficiently detrimental to justify refusal of this application.
-This is similarly the case with a breach of the 45 degree angle affecting a property to the west of the substation. - 5.43 Some windows across the development, particularly first floor side windows, will need to be controlled by planning condition requiring them to be obscure glazed and fixed shut below a height of 1.7m to avoid unacceptable overlooking between plots.
-All of these windows serve bedrooms where more than one window is present and thus such a condition could be reasonably imposed. - 5.44 All of the apartment block balconies face towards Star Lane limiting overlooking of nearby houses on the development, and first floor windows facing the houses would serve bedrooms and bathrooms where less time is spent by occupants.
-The balconies to the FOG units would either look towards balconies of other FOG units or ground and first floor front windows of houses serving bedrooms and front doors/WC facilities.
-With a minimum 17.5m distance between such balconies and the front elevation of properties, this is not considered an unacceptable relationship that would justify refusal of this application.
+It is not considered reasonable to refuse the application due to the lack of strict compliance with this criteria.
+The Essex Design Guide, as referred to in policy CP1 of the Core Strategy, should help provide guidance without being overly prescriptive. - 5.43 The 45 degree angle is used to assess impact of overshadowing from proposed two storey rear extensions but is also a useful guide to assess overshadowing on new developments; in this case the rule would not be breached across the majority of the development.
+It would be breached by a plot to the north-eastern corner but due to the size of the neighbouring plot's garden area it is not considered that such an impact would be sufficiently detrimental to justify refusal of this application.
+This is similarly the case with a breach of the 45 degree angle affecting a property to the west of the substation. - 5.44 Some windows across the development, particularly first floor side windows, will need to be controlled by planning condition requiring them to be obscure glazed and fixed shut below a height of 1.7m to avoid unacceptable overlooking between plots.
+All of these windows serve bedrooms where more than one window is present or a landing and thus such a condition could be reasonably imposed.

+5.45 All of the apartment block balconies face towards Star Lane limiting overlooking of nearby houses on the development, and first floor windows facing the houses would serve bedrooms, bathrooms and landings where less time is spent by occupants.
+The balconies to the FOG units would look towards ground and first floor front windows of houses serving bedrooms, kitchens, landings and front doors/WC facilities.